gaschlabgit/Scripts/README.md

 getGeneNamesGff.py --  Create a gff file from Sean's annotation files for Kevin.

 runSnpSift.py  -- Run SnpSift on a list of files to extract variant specific files.

+vcfStatsParser.pl -- Convert vcf-stats dump file into a table.

+getPrivateSnps.py -- Run vcf-contrast on vcf files, to get private variant vcf file for sample.

+calcHeterozygosityVCF.py -- Calculate % Heterozygosity on a list of private vcf files.